spacetelescope/jwst/docs/jwst/flatfield/reference_files.rst

 interpolating within the wavelength and data arrays from the FAST_VARIATION table.

-The DQ_DEF table contains the bit assignments used in the DQ array, and contains 4 columns:

-* BIT: integer value giving the bit number, starting at zero
-* VALUE: the equivalent base-10 integer value of BIT
-* NAME: the string mnemonic name of the data quality condition
-* DESCRIPTION: a string description of the condition
+.. include:: ../includes/dq_def.rst

 Detector (DFLAT)
 ::::::::::::::::

+.. include:: dflat_selection.rst

 There is only one type of DFLAT reference file, and it contains 3 IMAGE extensions, a BINTABLE extension labeled WAVELENGTH, a BINTABLE extension labeled FAST_VARIATION, and a BINTABLE labeled DQ_DEF.

 The IMAGE extensions have the following characteristics: